-Rub a small bit of this lovely cream into the cuticles whenever you need it.
-And although I don’t have any proof, I swear my nails grown in stronger when I’m using this cream too.
+Rub a small bit of this lovely salve into the cuticles whenever you need it.
+And although I don’t have any proof, I swear my nails grow in stronger when I’m using this salve too.

 Mix 1 cup brown sugar with 1/2 cup olive oil.
 Massage over your body and rinse.
 Feels and smells great!